carlpulley/volatility/README.txt

 The exportfile plugin will currently only extract files stored in the shared cache map.

-This will change in the very near future (as these raised issues get fixed!).
+This will change in the very near future.